RevealBi/Documentation/en/datasources/microsoft-analysis-services/working-with-microsoft-analysis-services.md

 ## Working with Microsoft Analysis Services

-Microsoft Analysis Services as a data source shows some specifics in regard to:
+Microsoft Analysis Services as a data source shows some specifics regarding:

   - [Working with Microsoft Analysis data sources in the Visualization Editor](#visualization-editor);